 Cleaning seed feeders

 Moldy or decomposing seeds and hulls that accumulate on feeder trays can make birds sick.
 Bird droppings and other contaminants may also spread infectious bird diseases.
-Clean your feeders about once every two weeks, and more often during times of heavy use or wet weather.
-Wash each feeder thoroughly in hot, soapy water.
-If there have been reports of salmonella in your area, or if you’ve seen sick birds in your yard, after washing your feeders soak or rinse them in a solution of one part bleach to nine parts water.
-Dry the feeders thoroughly before refilling.
+Clean your feeders about once every two weeks, more often during times of heavy use or wet weather or if there have been reports of salmonella in your area or you have seen sick birds in your yard.
+To clean your feeder, take it apart and use a dishwasher on a hot setting or hand wash either with soap and boiling water or with a dilute bleach solution (no more than 1 part bleach to 9 parts water).
+Rinse thoroughly and allow to dry before refilling.

 Clean the ground below your feeders, too, to prevent a build-up of hulls, uneaten seeds, and other waste.
 Moldy or spoiled food is unhealthy both for birds and for your outside pets.
 And bird food scattered on the ground can attract unwanted rodents.